trivago/parallel-webpack/README.md

 run(configPath, options, notify);
 ```
 **NOTE:** In watch mode notify callback provided with Node.js API will run **only once**
-all of the builds are finished.
+when all of the builds are finished.

 ### createVariants